Jologs: Development

 The script for the film was selected for the top prize at the first annual Star Cinema Scriptwriting Contest.

 Post-Production

 The majority of the visual effects were handled by Roadrunner Network, Inc. The titles were handled by Cinemagic.
 The films were printed by LVN Pictures.

 Soundtrack

-The original film score of the film was composed and conducted by Jesse Lucas.
+The original film score was composed and conducted by Jesse Lucas.

 Jologs: Original Motion Picture Soundtrack is the official soundtrack album of the film published by Star Records.
-The soundtrack features songs from well-known Filipino artists including Roselle Nava, Gloc-9 and Piolo Pascual.
-The theme song entitled "Next In Line" was originally sung by Wency Cornejo of the band AfterImage, it was re-recorded specifically for the film by the band Stagecrew.
-Another track from the film is a song entitled "Jologs" performed by the rapper Gloc-9.
+The soundtrack features songs from well-known Filipino artists, including Roselle Nava, Gloc-9, and Piolo Pascual.
+The theme song entitled "Next In Line" was originally sung by Wency Cornejo of the band AfterImage.
+It was re-recorded specifically for the film by the band Stagecrew.
+Another track from the film is the song "Jologs," performed by the rapper Gloc-9.

 Release

 Home media

 The Region-3 DVD of the film was released on January 17, 2006, by Star Home Video.